robzhu/graphql-hackathon/ReactApollo/README.md

 npm install
 ```

 ## Starting the app

-This app talks to the hello world server, available here: https://github.com/apollostack/frontpage-server
+This app talks to the GraphQL server found in the same repository.

 Once you've installed and started that server, start this app with: